ovrmrw/ngrx-store-simplr/README.md

 const wrapper = new Wrapper<AppState>();

 const wrappedReducers = wrapper.mergeReducersIntoWrappedReducers({
-  counter: null // if you have the reducer for counter key, set here instead of null.
+  counter: null // if you have a reducer for this key, set it here instead of null.
 });

 const rootReducer = combineReducers(wrappedReducers);

-export function reducer(state, action) { // workaround for AoT build return rootReducer(state, action);
+export function reducer(state, action) { // workaround for AoT compile return rootReducer(state, action);
 }